 When it comes to dating apps and online dating, there are many terms, definitions and applications of the process, technology, expectations and connections that are formed from the use of desktop sites and mobile apps to facilitate introductions with a romantic intention.

 The term online dating can mean different things to different people, and as such can have different social contexts and reactions that vary widely from person to person.
+If this is confusing, do not worry.
+Modern dating culture is a clusterf*ck.

 Online dating to most people refers to the use of dating apps to facilitate in person dates, while other people refer to it as use technology to meet others but without needing to meet up anytime soon i.e. months or even years.